The Finland – Japan connection is real. I understood it the moment I arrived in Japan.

 Japanese see beauty in change.

-Every spring, Japanese salute the blossoming of cherry trees.
+Every spring, the Japanese salute the blossoming of cherry trees.
 They don’t only adore the gorgeous perky pinkness, they celebrate the end of the blossoming too.

 Japanese enjoy the wind dragging all those flowers down and the faded flower mat on the streets.
 It is all about accepting the inevitable change.